 Advertisement

-On the latest episode of Kittle Things, CMC recalled his NFL debut in 2017 as part of Newton’s Panthers:
+Unsurprisingly, the Panthers legend’s physical dominance left even today’s stars like Christian McCaffrey and George Kittle second-guessing themselves.
+On the latest episode of Kittle Things, CMC recalled his NFL debut in 2017 as part of Newton’s Panthers.

 “And I remember walking out of the tunnel, and Cam Newton was warming up in our end zone.
 I was like, ‘That’s a quarterback?
 If that’s a quarterback, what am I even doing here?’”
 Kittle recalled asking himself.

-“He was the biggest guy on our team.
-He wasn’t the biggest guy on our team, he was the biggest guy in the NFL.
+“He wasn’t the biggest guy on our team; he was the biggest guy in the NFL.
 Everyone thinks I’m a small little scatback because I lined up next to him for three years.
 I swear, people thought I was 5’6.
-Next to Cam, you’ll always look small,” added CMC.
+Next to Cam, you’ll always look small,” he added.

-Newton believed he could have played any position in football (or even excelled in other sports), but that same physical style left him prone to injuries, costing him the longevity enjoyed by pocket passers like Tom Brady and Aaron Rodgers
+Newton believed he could have played any position in football (or even excelled in other sports).
+But that same physical style left him prone to injuries, costing him the longevity enjoyed by pocket passers like Tom Brady and Aaron Rodgers

 “Growing up, athleticism was both a gift and a curse.
 I was a football player who played quarterback.”@CameronNewton says he could’ve played any position…or sport if he focused on it pic.twitter.com/kzDepFv8yz